BohoBytes/dhakahome-web/docs/MockingGuide/MOCK_MODE.md

 ## Mock Data

-When mock mode is enabled, the application uses a comprehensive dataset of **23 properties** including:
+When mock mode is enabled, the application serves a curated dataset of **25 properties** that mirrors the live API shape.

-### Property Types
+### Coverage
-- **Residential Properties** (17 properties)
+- Residential, commercial, hostel, and short-term listings
-  - Apartments in Uttara, Gulshan, Banani, Dhanmondi, Mirpur, Bashundhara, Mohammadpur
+- Neighborhoods across Dhaka (Uttara, Gulshan, Banani, Dhanmondi, Mirpur, Bashundhara, Mohammadpur, etc.)
-  - Ranging from budget-friendly to luxury
+- Rentals and sales spanning budget to luxury price bands
-  - Studio to 6-bedroom options

-- **Commercial Properties** (4 properties)
-  - Office spaces
-  - Retail shops
-  - Various locations and sizes

-- **Hostels** (2 properties)
-  - Student hostels
-  - Professional hostels
-  - Shared accommodations

-- **Short Term Rentals** (2 properties)
-  - Serviced apartments
-  - Daily/monthly rentals

-### Areas Covered
-- Uttara (North & South)
-- Gulshan (1 & 2)
-- Banani (including DOHS)
-- Dhanmondi
-- Mirpur (10 & 11)
-- Bashundhara R/A
-- Mohammadpur

-### Price Range
-- Budget: ৳3,500 - ৳22,000/month
-- Mid-range: ৳35,000 - ৳75,000/month
-- Luxury: ৳95,000 - ৳250,000/month
-- Sale: ৳3.5M - ৳25M
+- Images and metadata shaped to match the live card/detail templates

 ## Supported Features